Declaring the Major in Data Science

 Prior to declaring the major in Data Science, students are required to complete 3 courses that provide the student with experience in the fundamental components of Data Science:

-We recommend all students interested in either the Data Science major or minor join the Data Science Interest List (opens Sept 1 each year).
-This list helps the department communicate with students interested in the major/minor and prepare them for their declaration process.
+All students interested in either the Data Science major or minor must join the Data Science Interest List and are encouraged to do so as early in the academic year as possible.
+This list helps the Department communicate with students interested in the major/minor and prepare them for the declaration process for their chosen program.

 If you are a student currently enrolled in courses at Northwestern University, please follow the Steps for Current Northwestern Students